PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-\textit{Waymo Open Dataset}~\cite{Sun_2020_CVPR} is currently the largest dataset with LiDAR point clouds for autonomous driving.
+\textbf{Datasets and Evaluation Metrics\footnote{The datasets generated during and/or analysed during the current study are available on the official websites of Waymo Open Dataset~\citep{Sun_2020_CVPR} and KITTI dataset~\citep{Geiger2012CVPR}.}.}~ We evaluate our methods on the Waymo Open Dataset~\citep{Sun_2020_CVPR}, which is currently the largest dataset with LiDAR point clouds for 3D object detection of autonomous driving scenarios.
 There are totally $798$ training sequences with around $160$k LiDAR samples, $202$ validation sequences with $40$k LiDAR samples and $150$ testing sequences with $30$k LiDAR samples.

-It annotated the objects in the full $360^{\circ}$ field instead of annotating the front view only as in KITTI dataset.
-The evaluation metrics are calculated by the official evaluation tools, where the mean average precision (mAP) and the mean average precision weighted by heading (mAPH) are used for evaluation.
+The evaluation metrics are calculated by the official evaluation tools, where the mean average precision (mAP) and the mAP weighted by heading (mAPH) are used for evaluation.
 The 3D IoU threshold is set as $0.7$ for vehicle detection and $0.5$ for pedestrian/cyclist detection.
-We present the comparison in terms of two ways.
-The first way is based on objects' different distances to the sensor: $0-30m$, $30-50m$ and $>50m$.
-The second way is to split the data into two difficulty levels, where the LEVEL 1 denotes the ground-truth objects with at least 5 inside points while the LEVEL 2 denotes the ground-truth objects with at least 1 inside points.
+The comparison is conducted in two difficulty levels, where the LEVEL 1 denotes the ground-truth objects with at least 5 inside points while the LEVEL 2 denotes the ground-truth objects with at least 1 inside points.
 As utilized by the official Waymo evaluation server, the mAPH of LEVEL 2 difficulty is the most important evaluate metric for all experiments.

-\textit{KITTI Dataset} \cite{Geiger2012CVPR} is one of the most popular 3D detection datasets for autonomous driving.
-There are $7,481$ training samples and $7,518$ test samples.
-We compare PV-RCNNs with state-of-the-art methods on this highly-competitive 3D detection learderboard~\cite{kitti_leaderboard}.
-The evaluation metrics are calculated by the official evaluation tools, where the mean average precision (mAP) is calculated with $40$ recall positions on three difficulty levels.

 \textbf{Network Architecture.}~ For the PV-RCNN framework, the 3D voxel CNN has four levels (see Fig.~\ref{fig:framework_v1}) with feature dimensions $16$, $32$, $64$, $64$, respectively.
 Their two neighboring radii $r_k$ of each level in the voxel set abstraction module are set as $(0.4\text{m}, 0.8\text{m})$, $(0.8\text{m},1.2\text{m})$, $(1.2\text{m}, 2.4\text{m})$, $(2.4\text{m}, 4.8\text{m})$, and the neighborhood radii of set abstraction for raw points are $(0.4\text{m}, 0.8\text{m})$.
 For the proposed RoI-grid pooling operation, we uniformly sample $6\times6\times6$ grid points in each 3D proposal and the two neighboring radii $\tilde{r}$ of each grid point are $(0.8\text{m}, 1.6\text{m})$.